-To be honest, of all the treks listed on this page, I finished maybe two thirds.
-So in order to finish the page I had to approach various people I found on the internet -
+To be honest, I personally finished only 75% of the treks listed on this page.
+So in order to collect enough information (and keep it up to date) I had to approach various people I found online -

 trekkers, photographers and bloggers.
-Luckily, all of them were very helpful, did let me use their photos or provided valuable informations.
+Luckily, all of them were very helpful, did let me use their photos or provided valuable info.
 Here is the list of them.
 May they live long and prosper!

 Fergal Hingerty - Irish walker who overcame serious back illness when he was bound to the wheelchair and has been walking ever since.
 He is the first person even to climb

 the highest peak in every county of England, Wales and Ireland.

 More about him can be found here.

 But that's not why I have him on a No.1 spot of contributors.
 Fergal also visited Georgia several times and let me publish diaries of his hiking adventures.
 Seven installments.

 So he also holds a record for "most helpful contributor" here.
 If you want to dethrone him and get this prestigious award, you would have to try really hard, this year he is returning to Georgia again :).

 Davit Berishvili - my good friend and now also a business partner.
 I first contacted him during planning of Tobavarchkhili trek and he was very helpful since then - last time, he provided me with the description of the remote trail to the Okrostskali lakes.
 He has great web about Georgia with many "off the beaten path places" -> www.georgiantour.com/